stanfordroboticsclub/fusion360EquationCurve/README.md

 # Installation

 Running `make` in the project directory should copy the script into the correct folder on a mac.
 On other OSes you need to manually copy it into the corresponding folder.
-Additionally copy the libraries described in requirements to the same folder.